etablegr/docker/README.md

 `XDEBUG_IDE_KEY` | N/A | The IDE Key.
 `XDEBUG_DBGP` | Whether the GBGP protocol will be used or not

+> Note: XDEBUG support is available only for php 7.2

 ## Codebuild Enviromental Variables

 Variable | Description